phievo/phievo/docs/source/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 To test that everything works properly, we recommand that you run an
 example simulation.
-Several example of simulations are stored in the
+Several examples of simulations are stored in the
 `github
 repository <https://github.com/phievo/phievo/tree/master/Examples>`__
 Examples directory.

-Several examples are present in in the Example Copy the project
-directory ``Examples/Somites`` and ``run_evolution.py`` fom
-`github <https://github.com/phievo/phievo>`__ on your computer.
-Then
-copy ``run_evolution.py`` at the same place as the ``Somites/``
-directory.
 You can download all the simulations by cloning the
 repository with git:

 .. code:: bash

     git clone https://github.com/phievo/phievo.git

-This will also downloads all phievo's code.
+This will also download phievo's code.

-Otherwise you can use the built-in tools by running the following code
+To download a single example there is a built-in tool that can be run in
-in a python shell:
+a python shell:

 .. code:: python